phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 });
 ```

-Would look for the *twitter* image in the drawables folder and produce the following notification.
+Would look for the *twitter* image in the `res/drawable` folder and produce the following notification.

 ![2015-07-24 02 34 41](https://cloud.githubusercontent.com/assets/353180/8866903/2df48028-3190-11e5-8176-fe8b3f7c5aab.png)